alexandernst/git-rewrite-date/README.md

-This tool will let you change the authored/commited date of a git repo.
+This tool will let you change the authored/commited date of the commits in a git repo.

 In order to use it you will need